 Sun Valley

 Sun Valley is a popular year-round destination for many reasons.
-World class skiing, mountain biking, and family-friendly adventures await.
+World class skiing, mountain biking and family-friendly adventures await.
 But for just a brief window each spring, Sun Valley is also home to one of Idaho’s best wildflower displays.
 And getting there couldn’t be any easier.

 The main wildflower blooms are conveniently located on a beautiful hiking and mountain biking trail system right across the street from the Sun Valley Resort.
 Park your car at the resort and head across the street to the hills where a well-marked trail system awaits.
-To quickly get to the viewpoint with the best bloom, follow the Valley View Trail until you reach a bench located a short distance off the main trail.
+To quickly get to the viewpoint with the best Sun Valley wildflowers, follow the Valley View Trail until you reach a bench located a short distance off the main trail.
 You’ll know you are in the right place when you find yourself near tee boxes from the golf course.
-Walk towards the tee box (but keep an eye out for golfers), turn around and check out the incredible view of Bald Mountain and the valley to your north, all with a dizzying amount of colorful flowers in your foreground.
+Walk towards the tee box (but keep an eye out for golfers), turn around and check out the incredible view of Bald Mountain and the valley to your north—all with a dizzying amount of colorful flowers in your foreground.

 Stanley